benijake/Distance-Between-Azure-Regions/README.md

 ### Code
 You can download the complete notebooks here:
 - Authentication with [workspace user-assigned managed identity](./Databricks/CallRESTApi.ipynb)
-- Authentication with local user using a [device code](./Databricks/CallRESTAPIDeviceCode.ipynb)
+- Authentication as a user principal in a browser tab using a [device code](./Databricks/CallRESTAPIDeviceCode.ipynb)